conversationai/unintended-ml-bias-analysis/presentations/FAT_star_tutorial.md

 # Links

-A link to our interactive Python notebook will be posted before the tutorial.
+Our interactive Python notebook is at [https://bit.ly/2UnIczF](https://bit.ly/2UnIczF).
+To use this notebook, click connect in the top right conner, then use `SHIFT + ↲` to run a cell.